cloudnativelabs/kube-router/docs/ipv6.md

 It should be noted, that until `kube-router.io/pod-cidr` is fully removed, at some point in the future, it will still be preferred over the `kube-router.io/pod-cidrs` annotation in order to preserve as much backwards compatibility as possible.
-Until `kube-router.io/pod-cidr` has been fully retired, user's the use the old annotation will get a warning in their kube-router logs saying that they should change to the new annotation.
+Until `kube-router.io/pod-cidr` has been fully retired, users that use the old annotation will get a warning in their kube-router logs saying that they should change to the new annotation.

 The recommended action here, is that upon upgrade, you convert nodes from using the `kube-router.io/pod-cidr` to the new